-- Using mulch around trees. - Reducing the amount of turf by transitioning from turf to mulched and landscaped areas. - Planting new trees between October and • April. - Installing irrigation bubblers at the tree's dripline to provide deep watering during improvement projects. - Using reclaimed water when possible. - Identifying priority areas where park trees should be prioritized for watering during times of drought. - Using reclaimed water when possible. - Identifying priority areas where park trees should be prioritized for watering during times of drought.
+- Using mulch around trees. - Reducing the amount of turf by transitioning from turf to mulched and landscaped areas. - Planting new trees between October and April. - Installing irrigation bubblers at the tree's dripline to provide deep watering during improvement projects. - Using reclaimed water when possible. - Identifying priority areas where park trees should be prioritized for watering during times of drought.